Part 2: Service vs. Hospitality in the Eikaiwa Business

 • Hospitality is doing the unexpected, with warmth and empathy

-Service and hospitality are not mutually exclusive.
-They are complementary pillars of a thriving Eikaiwa.
-By excelling in both, we honor the trust families place in us and empower the next generation of global citizens.
+By excelling in both, we honour the trust families place in us and empower the next generation of global citizens.

 Back to Blog